Wednesday, October 18, 2006

 You know, I'm seeing a lot about these experiments, too, where a person draws or writes something, and it matches what another person was sending.
 That, along with some of the stuff from the hearing voices link, is kind of giving me an idea...
 I'll wait and put it at the end in the summary so if you're just skimming it's all in one place.

-quantum theory as a possible explanation of telepathy.
+In seeking a scientific basis for telepathy, some psi proponents have looked to aspects of quantum theory as a possible explanation of telepathy.
 In general, psi theorists have made both general and specific analogies between the "unaccepted unknowns" of religion and parapsychology, and the "accepted unknowns" in the quantum sciences.

 However, physicists state that quantum mechanical effects apply only to objects at sub-nanometer scales, and since the physical components of the mind are all much larger than this, these quantum effects must be negligible.
 Still, the true definition of what is "negligible" is perhaps unclear (see Quantum mind).
 Some physicists, such as Nick Herbert [3], have pondered whether quantum mechanical effects would permit forms of communication, perhaps including telepathy, that aren't dependent on "classical" mechanisms such as electromagnetic radiation.
 Experiments have been conducted (by scientists such as Gao Shen at the Institute of Quantum Physics in Beijing, China) to study whether quantum entanglements can be verified between human minds.
 Such experiments usually include monitoring for synchronous EEG patterns between two hypothetically "entangled" minds.
 Thus far, no conclusive evidence has been revealed.[4]